russellmatt66/GPU-samples/BinarySearch/README.md

 Kernel walltime = .941 [s] to find 2^27 particles in a grid of 2^13 gridpoints

 # Current Tasks
+(1) Write Python
+- To clean kernel benchmarking data
-(1) Write Python to analyze kernel benchmarking data (2) Run kernel parameter sweep on RTX 2060
+- To analyze kernel benchmarking data
-(3) For large data volumes, the output from the CUDA timer library is incoherent, therefore implement an ML model to predict the execution configuration performance
+- For large data volumes, the output from the CUDA timer library is incoherent, therefore implement an ML model using sklearn in order to predict the execution configuration performance
+(2) Run kernel parameter sweep on RTX 2060

 # Directory Structure
 binarysearch.cu